 Over the last few years, I have taught quite the range of courses – but they fall into the broad categories of technology law, media law, and public law.
 In Newcastle, I am on the first year public law team, co-teach a final year option in Media Law, and teach a postgraduate option in The Law Of E-Commerce.
 I also taught Legal Research Skills and Methods to our postgraduate (LLM) students from 2014-16.

 At previous institutions, I taught a range of courses.
 In Edinburgh, I set up and taught Communications, networks and the law (LLM) and Entertainment Law (LLB, Honours option).
 I also taught e-commerce, international IP, public law, and European and international human rights law.
 At UEA, teaching included a new module on Internet law (offered for the first time in 2010), media, entertainment, and sports law, and public law (all three at undergraduate level), and a number of postgraduate courses, including Internet Law and Governance, and Commercial Aspects of Media Law.

-This is one of the most exciting projects that I am involved in – it is jointly delivered by the schools of Law, International Development, Economics, Political, Social & International Studies (PSI) and Film & TV Studies.
+I was also one of the team for Media and Society from 2008-2012, jointly delivered by the schools of Law, International Development, Economics, Political, Social & International Studies (PSI) and Film & TV Studies.
 It’s a year-long core module for students on the LLM in Media Law, Policy & Practice but also for students on various media-related degrees across the media@uea initiative, including the popular degrees on Media, Culture and Society and Media & International Development.
-I teach classes on media regulation, copyright, pluralism, audiences and new media as part of this module.
-In 2011/12 it is coordinated by the School of International Development.
-Read all about it here.
+I taught classes on media regulation, copyright, pluralism, audiences and new media as part of this module.